SymfonyCasts/netgen-layouts/sfcasts/how-it-works.md

 ## The Layouts Template Inheritance Magic

-First, there are *much* faster ways to start with Netgen Layouts: they have starter projects for normal Symfony apps, Sylius apps and Ibexa CMS apps.
+Before I explain, let me say that  there are *much* faster ways to start with Netgen
+Layouts: they have starter projects for normal Symfony apps, Sylius apps and Ibexa CMS apps.
 But we did all this set up work *manually* on purpose... because I *really* want you to understand *how* layouts works: it's surprisingly simple.

 First, our page is still hitting our normal route - `app_homepage` - and it's *still* executing our normal controller and *still* rendering our normal template.